K-PaaS/container-platform/check-guide/csp-check-guide/cp-terraman-ssh-key-check-guide.md

 }

 ## Manages a V2 VM instance resource within OpenStack.
-resource "openstack_compute_instance_v2" "vm" {
+resource "openstack_compute_instance_v2" "vm-cp-master" {                                 # 인스턴스 2개 이상 생성시 반드시 "master"와 "worker"명칭으로 구분

   name              = "cp-cluster-master"
   availability_zone = "kr-pub-a"
   flavor_name       = "m2.c4m8"
   key_pair          = "cp-nhn-common-key"

   block_device {                                                                          # Configuration of block devices.
     uuid                  = data.openstack_images_image_v2.ubuntu_focal.id                # The UUID of the image, volume, or snapshot.
 Changing this creates a new server. source_type           = "image"                                                       # The source type of the device.
 Must be one of "blank", "image", "volume", or "snapshot".
 Changing this creates a new server. destination_type      = "volume"                                                      # The type that gets created.
 Possible values are "volume" and "local".
 Changing this creates a new server. delete_on_termination = true                                                          # Delete the volume / block device upon termination of the instance.
 Defaults to false.
 Changing this creates a new server. volume_size           = 40                                                            # The size of the volume to create (in gigabytes). volume_type           = "General HDD"                                                 # The volume type that will be used, for example SSD or HDD storage.
   }

   network {
     port = openstack_networking_port_v2.nic.id                                            # The port UUID of a network to attach to the server.
   }
 }